University of Clermont-Ferrand

-The University of Clermont-Ferrand was officially founded in 1896, by merging of two existing faculties (Literature and Sciences) and a medical school.
+The University of Clermont-Ferrand was a French university.
+It was founded in 1896, by merging of two existing faculties (Literature and Sciences) and a medical school.

-In 1976, due to political issues, the University split between University Clermont-Ferrand I - University of Auvergne and University Clermont-Ferrand II - Blaise Pascal University; they latter remerge in Clermont Auvergne University in 2017.
+In 1976, due to political issues, the university split into the University Clermont-Ferrand I (University of Auvergne) and University Clermont-Ferrand II (Blaise Pascal University).
+They later remerged as Clermont Auvergne University in 2017.